hudsonm62/hudsonmcnamara.com/content/posts/why-atprotocol-sucks/index.md

 title: Why Bluesky's ATProtocol Sucks
 date: 2025-04-09
 draft: false
-description: "Why Bluesky's ATProtocol Sucks - An opinion piece of it's flaws and why it is currently not a truly decentralized social media platform (in practice)."
+description: "Why Bluesky's ATProtocol Sucks - An opinion piece of its flaws and why it is currently not a truly decentralized social media platform (in practice)."
 summary: "Opinion on the flaws of Bluesky & ATProtocol in practice."
 tags:
   - Decentralization